MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 The Docker Hub registry contains pre-built images which can be downloaded onto a container host.
 Once these images have been downloaded, they can be used as the base for Windows Container Applications.

 To see a list of images available from Docker Hub use the `docker search` command.
-Note – the Windows Serve Core Base OS Image will need to be installed before pulling images dependent on Windows Server Core from Docker Hub.
+Note – the Windows Serve Core or Nano Server base OS images will need to be installed before pulling these dependent container images from Docker Hub.

+> The images that start with "nano-" have a dependency on the Nano Server Base OS Image.

 ```powershell
 C:\> docker search *